Home

 My depression worsened to the point where it was very difficult to function in my daily life - especially at work.
 I felt an intense sadness and remember wondering if the lump in my throat would ever go away.

 I made a decision to see an addiction psychiatrist because I wanted help from someone who understood the correlation between my depression and alcoholism.
 He prescribed antidepressants, and I saw him regularly for follow up appointments.
-It took 6-9 months before he was able to come up with a good combination of medications, finally settling on Welbutrin and Celexa.
+It took 6-9 months before he was able to come up with a combination of medications that worked for me.

 Thank God for modern medicine!!